apigee/registry/README.md

 `. auth/LOCAL.sh`

-Now you can check your server and configuration with the automatically-generated `apg` client:
+Now you can check your server and configuration with `regctl`:

-`apg admin get-status`
+`regctl admin get-status`

 Next run a suite of tests with `make test` and see a corresponding walkthrough of API features in [tests/demo/walkthrough.sh](tests/demo/walkthrough.sh).
 For